Skip to content

 • the supervisord directory contains Supervisor-related configuration files; the subdirectory programs contains a list of n6 components that will be run by the supervisord process.
 You are free to mount the programs directory as a volume into the container and add more parsers.

 • the n6 directory contains the cloned repository.
-The n6 infrastructure has been installed with the develop option.
+The n6 infrastructure has been installed with the -a dev option.
 This means that you can mount the whole locally cloned n6 directory as a volume into the container.
-As a result, every change in locally stored n6 code will be immediately applied inside the container on every docker-compose run <n6parser/collector/etc> (without the need to reinstall n6 each time).
+As a result, every change in locally stored n6 code will be immediately applied inside the container on every docker compose run <n6parser/n6collector/n6component> (without the need to reinstall n6 each time).

 Supervisor